mhultjavad24/nutricost-api/README.md

 # Recipe API

-A FastAPI backend for managing recipes and ingredients with SQLite database.
+A FastAPI backend for managing recipes and ingredients

 ## Features

-- Store and manage recipes
+- Store and manage recipes in memory
 - Track ingredients with nutrition facts and costs
 - RESTful API with CRUD operations
-- Async database operations

 ## Models